Boston Neighborhoods

 Which Neighborhoods Are in "Boston Proper"?

-Charlestown, where they first tried to settle, missed out on being part of Boston Proper because lack of fresh water - not for drinking, as you might imagine, but for making the beer quaffed by the Puritans from morning to night - caused them to quickly move south to the vicinity of Beacon Hill.
+Charlestown, where the Puritans first tried to settle, missed out on being part of Boston Proper because lack of fresh water - not for drinking, as you might imagine, but for making the beer quaffed by the Puritans from morning to night - caused them to quickly move south to the vicinity of Beacon Hill.

 Not surprisingly, Boston Proper neighborhoods contain many of the city's oldest historic attractions.